-These are my top picks for fun things to do in Kansas City that won’t bust your budget:
+These are my top picks for fun things to do in Kansas City.
+As an added bonus, they won’t bust your budget.

-- Visit Union Station.
+Visit Union Station.
 It’s free to go in and look around Union Station, but there’s a fee for some of the attractions.
 One of Union Station’s most popular attractions is Science City, a science center with interactive exhibits.
-Kids can train to be an astronaut, dig for fossils, and ride a bicycle 30 feet off the ground.
-Tickets are $10.
+Kids can train to be makers, dig for fossils, and ride a bicycle 30 feet off the ground.
+Tickets are $13.25.
 They also have rotating exhibits at Union Station (price varies by exhibit).

 More Free and Cheap Things To Do in Kansas City: